Kannath is the God of magic, knowledge, tactics, and the weather.

 Holy Places and Holy Days

 Libraries are said to Kannath’s temples.
 While followers of other Gods have rituals and prayers to appease their God, followers of Kannath prefer to celebrate him in silence, absorbing as much information as they can.
 Libraries that bear the symbol of Kannath are rumored to be protected from desecration, although that remains to be seen.
 Temples of Kannath are located Dranir lands, Jara’Heim Maadu in Garresh, and there are rumors of a secret temple of Kannath in Kran lands.
 The largest temple to Kannath is quite obviously the Library of Arn.
+Since Kannath has inherited Oracles, most libraries are in the process of adding a divination chamber.

 The holiest days of Kannath are the ides of March and August.
 These times represent the changing of the seasons, and are to be used to reflect on knowledge gained from that season, and prepare for the next one.
 Followers are also supposed to teach something of significance to someone before the sunsets.